tokenjournal/site/content/index.md

 We accept submissions of any length.
 Nevertheless, keep in mind that any submission above 30 pages may require more than the standard time of two months to receive an outcome.

 ### Reviewer assignment and communication
-- Led by editor, open suggestions.
+- Led by Editor, open to suggestions.

 Editors take responsibility for assigning three reviewers to each submission they are handling.

 Authors have the option to suggest reviewers during the submission process.
-It is up to the editor to decide if such suggestion is to be accepted or not.
+It is up to the Editor to decide if such suggestion is to be accepted or not.

 Suggestions that are in open conflict of interest with the submission - as authors suggesting their team members as reviewers - will be declined straight away.
-Similarly, it is the editor's responsibility to pick reviewers that are not in conflict of interest with the submission.
+Similarly, it is the Editor's responsibility to pick reviewers that are not in conflict of interest with the submission.

-Communication with reviewers will be the editor's responsibility.
+Communication with reviewers will be Editor's responsibility.

 ### Anonymity
 - Reviews happen in two stages: First they are anonymous, then public.

 Our proposal for the review process has several innovations with respect to standard academic practices.

-- The submission is sent to the reviewers with the authors names and team obfuscated, to reduce biases.
+- The submission is sent to the reviewers with the authors names and affiliation obfuscated, to reduce biases.
-- Only the editor knows who the reviewers are.
-For example, if editor E assigns reviewers 1,2,3 to a submission, reviewer 1 won't know who reviewers 2 and 3 are.
+- Only the Editor knows who the reviewers are.
+For example, if Editor E assigns reviewers 1,2,3 to a submission, reviewer 1 won't know who reviewers 2 and 3 are.
 - Reviewers are encouraged of not talking about the reviewed submission with anyone, to avoid spoiling anonimity
-- For each submission, editors should prefer reviewers that have little chanche of knowing or communicating with each other, to ensure anonymity.
+- For each submission, Editors should prefer reviewers that have little chanche of knowing each other or communicating with each other, to ensure anonymity.

 In case the submission is accepted for publication, the name of the Editor and the Reviewers will be made public, and the reviews will be attached to the paper as appendixes.
 This second, public stage has the benefits of motivating the reviewers to make a thorough work, since they will ultimately contribute to the submission themselves.

 ### Review guidelines
-- Simple and ethical
+- Simple and ethical.

 Guidelines for the review process are simple, and push for reviews that clearly point out the contribution and downsides in a given submission.